-Any business that is carrying goods, needs to calculate both volume and weight.
+Any business that carries goods, needs to calculate both volume and weight.
 The volume may also dictate the terms of pricing.
-JetCarrier operates with a 1:4,5 factor on air freights and 1:1 on sea freight.
-Basicly this means that an air package may have a volume that is 4.5 times bigger than its actual weight.
-For sea freight we have no factor and 1 kg = 1 dm3.
+JetCarrier operates with a 1:4.5 factor on Air Freight and 1:1 on Sea Freight.
+Basicly this means that an air package may have a volume that is 4.5x bigger than its actual weight.
+For Sea Freight, we have no factor and 1 kg = 1 dm3.

 How much is 1 dm3?